SovnSkyrim/AmongSovngardesStars/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Darkladylexy and her team - for creating this incredible guide and allowing me to create this fork.
 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
-- Xanza specifically, helping me setup the list, double checking and asking Lexy for permission.
+- Xanza specifically for constantly helping me and answering my questions whenever he can.
 - Lively for guiding me through early steps of compiling and understanding how WJ works.

 ## Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/SovnSkyrim/Sovns_LOTD/issues) (open **and** closed ones) on GitHub first if you have any problems.
+While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the Discord.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
-I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU** but you can safely ping me in #unofficial-modlist-support, I'll answer whenever I can.
+I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU** but you can safely ping me in #unofficial-modlist-support or my own Discord, I'll answer whenever I can.

 ## Contributing